This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 (316) 688-1888

 Cerebral palsy is a lifelong disability.
-Talk to a Wichita cerebral palsy lawyer if your child was diagnosed with this condition.
-They can help you recover the damages that will cover the costs of treatment, assistive devices, therapy, and more.
+If your child was diagnosed with this condition, talk to a Wichita cerebral palsy lawyer.
+They can help you recover damages that will cover treatment costs, assistive devices, therapy, and more.

 Get Matched with a Leading Birth Injury Attorney in Your Area